 There are boundless ways to use hog plums in a variety of dishes and beverages.
 The fruit is native to the tropical regions of south and middle America and has thus been exposed to the clever gambit of the South American culinary world.
-When looking for hog plum recipes, be prepared for sweet, spicy, and bitter variants on an otherwise un-noteworthy fruit.
+When looking for recipes calling for these plums, be prepared for sweet, spicy, and bitter variants on an otherwise un-noteworthy fruit.

 Going back to our handy Purdue article, the juice is often extracted for use in cool beverages and ice cream.
 Particularly adventurous fruit-lovers might try freezing the plums, but they can also be eaten out-of-hand.

 The young leaves are typically roasted and used as greens.
 Guatemalans also use the juice to produce a cider-like drink.
 Other uses include the typical jams, jellies, and different preserved variants.

 This plum is exceptionally high in moisture and is used by travelers and wayfarers as a way to replenish moisture reserves on the trail.
 Your body, when tired, begs for sugar and water- energy and electrolytes.
 Hog plums are a great way to replenish these.